 Fourth Method – Manually Download and Install Updates

-If you are still getting the Windows Update error 8007000e, you may also download and install new updates manually.
+If you still get the Windows Update error 8007000e, you may also download and install new updates manually.

 - Open up the Windows Update tool and check for the code of the Windows Update that is getting the error.

-- After determining the code for the Windows Update, use your preferred internet browser and go to Microsoft’s Update Catalog by clicking here.
+- After determining the Windows update code, use your preferred internet browser and go to Microsoft’s Update Catalog by clicking here.
 Type in the code for the windows update in the search bar and look for the appropriate file to download and install.

-Note: Download the x64 based system downloads if you have a 64-bit Operating System and x86-based system for 32-bit Operating System.
+Note: Download the x64-based system downloads if you have a 64-bit Operating System and an x86-based system for 32-bit Operating System.

 Fifth Method – Delete the SoftwareDistribution Folder from Your Computer

-- In the search bar located on the upper right corner of the Window, type in “SoftwareDistribution”.
+- In the search bar located in the upper right corner of the Window, type in “SoftwareDistribution.”
 Once you find the folder, you can simply click on it and hit the “delete” key on your keyboard.

-- Reboot your computer and open the Windows Update tool and run the Windows Update to check if the issue has been fixed.
+- Reboot your computer, open the Windows Update tool, and run the Windows Update to check if the issue has been fixed.